Triangle Wildlife Removal Podcast

 (919) 661-0722

 Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who holds a B.S. in Fisheries and Wildlife Management from NC State University and previously worked with the NC Wildlife Resources Commission.
-The 14-person team includes staff Zoologist Derek Cline with 15 years of experience in exclusion planning and wildlife management.
+The 14-person team includes staff Zoologist Derek Cline, who has spent 15 years handling raccoon removal and other nuisance wildlife calls across Orange County and the Triangle.

 NC Pest Control License #1778 PW